 • No refund if you cancel zero to eight days before

-If, however, you cannot trek due to illness (established on site), 50% of the permit fee may be refunded.
-This is to encourage people to be more honest about feeling unwell (even a common cold can be fatal for gorillas) and prevent the gorillas becoming sick.
+If, however, you cannot trek due to illness (this will be established on site), 50% of the permit fee may be refunded.
+This is to encourage people to be more honest about feeling unwell (as even a common cold can be fatal for gorillas) and prevent the gorillas from becoming sick.

 Want To Go Gorilla Trekking in Uganda?